β€œPuppies are born with the genes for love, but it still takes a village to raise a loving dog.”

 PROTECT HIM FROM BEING OVERWHELMED

 Do not take him around pushy, rough, or playful young dogs.
 Generally, shy and proximity sensitive puppies are most overwhelmed by juvenile and adolescent dogs, highly aroused dogs, and groups of dogs.
-Keep him away from situations likely to overwhelm him.

 CREATE A POSITIVE ASSOCIATION WITH OTHER DOGS